devzx90/bitcoin2/doc/build-unix.md

 UNIX BUILD NOTES
 ====================
 Some notes on how to build Bitcoin 2 Core in Unix.
-Ubuntu Bionic recommended for building.
+Debian 10 recommended for building.
+There is a known linking issue when trying to compile with GUI (QT) using Ubuntu Bionic.
+But a binary built with a Debian 10 VM will work on Ubuntu Bionic.

 Note
 ---------------------